yalyalyalyal/Power-Connect-Networking-Deck/README.md

 <br />

 NOTE: This is a clone of the original repo to view history and process without accessing the actual profiles.
+The original used Supabase's built-in email authentication with edited styling but the free tier no longer supports template editing since 3.6.26, <a href="https://supabase.com/changelog/46599-changes-to-email-template-customisation-on-free-tier">as outlined here.</a>